Skip to main content

 A Broker Comment or Investment Adviser Comment is information provided by a person who is not currently registered but is still subject to BrokerCheck or Investment Adviser Public Disclosure.
 Such persons may submit a Broker Comment or Investment Adviser Comment to update or provide context to information disclosed about them through BrokerCheck or Investment Adviser Public Disclosure.

-15. Will the information that BrokerCheck provides tell me the branch office where a broker is located?
+15. Will the information that BrokerCheck provides tell me the branch office where an investment professional is located?

-Yes, the address(es) of any registered branch(es) where a broker is currently conducting business will be provided on the Report Summary page of the BrokerCheck report, as well as in the full report under the Branch Office Location section.
+Yes, the address(es) of any registered branch(es) where an investment professional is currently conducting business will be provided on the Report Summary page of the BrokerCheck report, as well as in the full report under the Branch Office Location section.

-A summary of the types of exams a broker has passed is provided in the Broker Qualification section of the Report Summary.
-The full report contains a complete listing of all securities exams the broker has passed.
+A summary of the FINRA registrations an investment professional currently holds is provided in the Broker Qualification section of the Report Summary.
+The full report contains a complete listing of all securities exams the investment professional has passed.

 17. How can I use the arbitration case number I see on the BrokerCheck report to obtain information about that specific arbitration?